 A few years later, in 1982, Marianne gave birth to the couple’s first child, Tara, whilst on holiday in Cape Town.
 The nurses quickly ushered Marianne out of the shared ward and into a private room, fearing what the other women might do once they discovered that the child’s father wasn’t white.

-Steve Fataar stayed true to himself strumming his guitar right up to the end – the night before he died he could be seen doing what he did best – and what he loved most – performing at a local music venue in Durban.
+Steve Fataar stayed true to himself strumming his guitar right up to the end – the night before he died he was seen doing what he did best – and what he loved most – performing at a local music venue in Durban.

 Steve Fataar was a wonderful musician, a humanist and a great son of the city of Durban.”
 Logie Naidoo, former eThekwini Speaker